DorianDepriester/Elasticipy/JOSS/paper.md

 ![Performance comparison between Elasticipy and pymatgen.\label{fig:compa}](ElasticipyVSpymatgen.png){ width=75% }

-Nevertheless, as tensor algebra is not the core of pymatgen, efforts have been made to allow conversions from pymatgen to Elasticipy, and vice versa.
+Nevertheless, as tensor algebra is not the core of pymatgen, Elasticipy supports conversion to pymatgen, and vice versa.
 It also allows direct imports of elastic data from [the Materials Project](https://next-gen.materialsproject.org/) [@MaterialsProject].

 # References